UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 ## Overview

 Portworx is a cloud-native storage solution that is now available as an integration with our OpenShift offering.
 This article describes how to configure replication for Portworx volumes and provides an overview of Portworx failover capabilities.

 ### Intended audience

 This article assumes you have access to a Portworx integrated OpenShift 3.11 cluster and that you have cluster-admin rights.
 It also assumes familiarity with `oc`, the OpenShift command-line client.
+For one of the steps you will also need to have `jq` installed.

 If you're interested in a free 30 day trial of Portworx, raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.